ForgeGit/ignite_wotlk/README.md

 <img src="img/ignite_comparison2.png" />

-<ins>In a vacuum</ins> where munching and vomit have the same odds of happening and both happen roughly at the same rate, <ins>the total ignite damage would be less than what it would have been if no bugs (ignite or vomit) had been present.</ins>
+<ins>In a vacuum</ins> where munching and vomit have the same odds of happening and both happen roughly at the same rate, <ins>the total ignite damage would be less than what it would have been if no bugs (ignite and vomit) had been present.</ins>

 ### Part 4 - Measuring ignite across logs